 In addition to engaging sessions with speakers and interactive work with other participants.
 Participants will develop and implement a leadership project that positively impacts their organization or agency.
 Projects will be presented at graduation.
 The Arc of Texas will promote ongoing support of projects and networking with each other and other alumni.

-The virtual experience means you will be able to join from the comfort of your home or office.
 Since class sizes are capped at 25 participants, you will have opportunity for engaging and personal small-group conversations, plus exclusive access to top disability experts nationwide.

 Expert presenters will cover topics including: